gaurav-95/bing_image_downloader/README.md

 ## Bing Image Downloader
 <hr>

-Python library to download bulk of images form Bing.com.
+Python library to download bulk of images from Bing.com.
 This package uses async url, which makes it very fast while downloading.<br/>